EY Luxembourg Sustainability Report

 Read more

-Keeping in line with a main pillar of our NextWave strategy, and to maintain sustainable growth whilst build a better working world, we want to ensure that our employees’ careers progress.
+To maintain sustainable growth within the company, we want to ensure that our employees’ careers progress.

-This entails not only attracting the right talent, but also empowering that talent to grow and achieve their development goals.
+This entails not only attracting the right talents but also empowering those talents to grow and achieve their development goals.
 Our employees’ skills and expertise form the foundation of our performance.
 Therefore, at EY Luxembourg, we seek to develop them in the best possible way, so that they evolve and find meaning in their everyday work.

 Read more